 - 1. As required by Companies (Auditor's Report) Order, 2016 issued by the central government of India in terms of subsection (11) of section 143 of the act, we give in the" Annexure 1" a statement on the matters specified in the order. - 2.
 As required by section 143 (3) of the Act, we report that: - a) We have sought and obtained all information and explanations, subject to reservations mentioned in our report, which, to the best of our knowledge and belief, were necessary for the purpose of our audit. - b) In our opinion proper books of account as required by law had not been kept by the Company so far as appears from our examination of those books. - c) The Balance Sheet, Statement of Profit and Loss and Cash Flow Statement dealt with by this report are in agreement with the books of account - d) In our opinion, the Balance Sheet, Statement of Profit and Loss and the Cash Flow Statement comply with the Accounting Standards specified under section 133 Act, read with Rule 7 of the Companies (Accounts) Rules, 2014, except specified below and reservations mentioned in our report: - i.
 Ind AS 8 'Net Profit or loss for the period, prior period items and changes in accounting policies', issued under the Companies Accounting Standard Rules, 2006 has not been complied in so far as it relates to the prior period items. - ii.
-Provision for gratuity and leave encashment has not been made and the disclosure as per Ind AS-19x has not been made. - e) On the basis of written representations received from the directors as on 31st March 2021 and taken on record by the Board of Directors, none of the directors is disqualified as on 31st March 2021, from being appointed as a director in terms of section 164(2) of the

-Companies Act, 2013.
+Provision for gratuity and leave encashment has not been made and the disclosure as per Ind AS-19x has not been made.

+- e) On the basis of written representations received from the management as on 31st March 2022 and taken on record by the Board of Directors, none of the directors is disqualified as on 31st March 2022, from being appointed as a director in terms of section 164(2) of the Companies Act, 2013.
 However, directors are suspended w.e.f.
-16th July, 2021 pursuant to Hon'able NCLT order dated 16th July, 2020.

-- f) With respect to the adequacy of Internal Financial controls over financial reporting of company and the operating effectiveness of such controls, refer to our separate report in "Annexure-2" to this report. - g) With respect to the other matters included in the Auditor's Report and to our best of our information and according to the explanations given to us - i.
+16th July, 2020 pursuant to Hon'ble NCLT order dated 16th July, 2020. - f) With respect to the adequacy of Internal Financial controls over financial reporting of company and the operating effectiveness of such controls, refer to our separate report in "Annexure-2" to this report. - g) With respect to the other matters included in the Auditor's Report and to our best of our information and according to the explanations given to us - i.
 The company has not disclosed the impact of pending litigation in its standalone Ind AS financial statements. and - ii.
-The Company has long-term contracts as at 31st March, 2021 for which there were material foreseeable losses.
+The Company does not have any long-term contracts as at 31st March, 2022 for which there were material foreseeable losses.
 The Company did not have any derivative contracts; and - iii.
-There is no delay in transferring amounts, required to be transferred, to Investor Education and protection fund by the company.
+There is no delay in transferring amounts, required to be transferred, to Investor Education and protection fund by the company. - iv.
+(1) The Management has represented that, to the best of it's knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries